Francesco149/gopher/blog/000002-linux-fitgirl-extract.md

 so it seems like extracting fitgirl repacks on linux always gets stuck on the `version` file for some reason

+UPDATE: I have now made a script that automates the process [here](https://github.com/Francesco149/protonfit) feel free to keep reading to see how I found the problem and how it works under the hood

 let's try to extract and decompile manually with http://innounp.sourceforge.net/

     wine innounp.exe -x -m -dextracted ./setup.exe